lukzmu/interaptor/README.md

 # Interaptor

-> This project is closed, I don't play World of Warcraft anymore.

 **Interaptor** does one and only thing - it uses the `"say"` channel to inform your friends about two things:

 - What you interrupted,